 Do you attend a non-US med school but want to do residency training in the US?
 Did you go to a Caribbean school and are worried about overcoming IMG discrimination?
 Are you overwhelmed by the jumble of acronyms, names, and details required in the process?
 Want actual data on what specialties are more “IMG Friendly”?
 (What?
 You don’t like advice from anonymous Redditors who never trained in the US?).
 Do you struggle to find credible information from other successful IMGs?

-- How to generate a list of “IMG-friendly” programs for ANY specialty in under 5 minutes
+- Generating a list of “IMG-friendly” programs for ANY specialty is easy with the Residency Explorer Tool or FREIDA.

 NOTE: This article is jam-packed with information.
 There are essential dates and practical advice.
 Plus, you can see cold, hard data on successful past residency applicants.
 I recommend that you bookmark this page.
 You can revisit it on your journey to residency training in the US.